jefeish/github-best-practices-demo/docs/repo-hygiene.md

 ## HOW ?

+### Repository Hygiene and Trust-Level

+In GitHub a Organization owner has equivalent control over a repository as the repository owners or administrators.
+Several policy features showcased here enable modifications at an administrator level.
+However, if you wish to enforce repository hygiene standards even for this level of access, you would need to utilize Apps or Actions for control.
+It's important to note that GitHub WebHook events are reactionary and do not prevent the initial push to a repository.

+The general process is,

+  - Detect
+  - Report
+  - Correct

 >Note: :warning: We purposely don't go too deep into the **'HOW'** of the Repo-Hygiene, since the implementation can heavily depend on individual company standards.

 ### :bulb: Templates + Policies + Standards = Repo-Hygiene